 - Foster best practices in teaching by developing relationships and resource sharing

-- Create a support system for adjunct faculty through networking with full-time faculty
+- Create a support system for new faculty through networking with full-time faculty

-- Build community, collegiality, and positive climate for adjunct faculty
+- Build community, collegiality, and positive climate for faculty

 For more information, contact your Division Chair.